emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 == Screenshots ==
 01. Screenshot of the WordPress share menu
 02. Screenshot of the Email Form share menu
-03. Screenshot of the share button widget when a user clicks on it
+03. Clicking the E-MAILiT share button will pop up more sharing options
-04. Screenshot of the Analytics (1)
+04. An analytics module comes with E-MAILiT for tracking user shares and more (1)
-05. Screenshot of the Analytics (2)
+05. An analytics module comes with E-MAILiT for tracking user shares and more (2)
-06. Screenshot of the settings interface
+06. The share widget's options can all be edited from the WP backend panel
 07. Screenshot of button preview in content
 08. Screenshot of button preview in sidebar
-09. Screenshot of floating Bar button preview (registered version)
+09. E-MAILiT buttons can be displayed in various ways
-10. Screenshot of your button customization (1)
+10. The style and look of E-MAILiT buttons can be customized from the backend
 11. Screenshot of your button customization (2)
 12. Screenshot of your button customization (3)
 13. Screenshot of your button customization (4)